Slow and steady wins the race, but the world is dominated by get rich quick-types.

 Opportunities for bold progress are abundant and tragically under-exploited.

 Whereas you may choose to be honest in the present, others will choose short-term dishonesty to avoid the pain of their failure.
-Every boss wants honest employees, but few, and I mean very, very few, have the courage to fail with their employees.
-You will be a scapegoat because you don’t play the game; you will be fired first.
-It’s the way trust works.
+Every leader wants honest colleagues, but few have the courage to fail with their team in a public spotlight.
+If you openly avoid playing this game; you run the risk of being the scapegoat.

 That being said. . .